DiscordFactory/core/doc/Structure.md

 })
 ```

-Then you can use the followed command to run your tests :
+Then you can use the following command to run your tests :

 ```bash
 npm install